What Is Code Purple At A Hospital

 Tips and Expert Advice

-Preventing a Code Purple situation is paramount.
+Preventing a Code Purple situation is key.
 Healthcare professionals can take concrete steps to minimize the risk of a child going missing.
 Here are several actionable tips and expert advice:

 1. Implement Stringent Access Control Measures: Controlled access is the first line of defense.
 Hospitals should implement and enforce strict policies regarding access to patient care areas, particularly those housing infants and young children.

 • Visitor Badges: Require all visitors to wear visible identification badges.
-These badges should be checked regularly by staff members to ensure that visitors are authorized to be in the area.
+These badges should be checked regularly by staff members to see to it that visitors are authorized to be in the area.

 • Limited Entry Points: Restrict the number of entry points to patient care areas.
 This makes it easier to monitor who is coming and going.